HoangGiang93/mujoco_sim_docker/README.md

 ```
 #### 3.3.
 Build the docker images
 ```
-source .env # this step is to make sure the ROS_DISTRO is noetic docker-compose build
+source .env # This step is to make sure the ROS_DISTRO is noetic docker-compose build
 ```
 ### 4. Using the docker images